Bar3b0n3s/WoW335aTransportsGuide/Guide.md

   (@ENTRY, 0, 40, 0, 0);

 -- --- the spawn --------------------------------------------
--- No position here: the vessel starts at the first node of @PATH.
+-- No position here: the vessel starts at the first *surviving* node of @PATH.
+-- Node 0 is trimmed (Part 1.4), so that is node 1.
 DELETE FROM `transports` WHERE `entry` = @ENTRY OR `guid` = @GUID;
 INSERT INTO `transports` (`guid`,`entry`,`name`,`ScriptName`) VALUES (@GUID, @ENTRY, 'The Seafarer - custom ferry', '');